memgraph/docs/docs/reference-guide/transactions.md

 metadata) which will be visible when running the `SHOW TRANSACTIONS;` query, thus allowing you to identify each transaction precisely.

-Below is a simple python example demonstrating how to pass metadata for both an implicit and explicit transaction.
+The Python example below demonstrates how to pass metadata for both an implicit and explicit transaction:

 ```python
 import neo4j